junxit/us-congress-bills-110/metadata.md

 - 2007-06-27 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 365 - 59 (Roll no. 583).
 - 2007-06-27 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 365 - 59 (Roll no. 583).
 - 2007-06-27 — The title of the measure was amended.
 Agreed to without objection.
+- 2007-06-28 — Cleared for White House.
+- 2007-06-28 — Message on Senate action sent to the House.
+- 2007-06-28 — Passed/agreed to in Senate: Received in the Senate, read twice, considered, read the third time, and passed without amendment by Unanimous Consent.(consideration: CR S8724)
+- 2007-06-28 — Received in the Senate, read twice, considered, read the third time, and passed without amendment by Unanimous Consent. (consideration: CR S8724)